akash-roy-123/Atlas/README.md

 ## Final Note

-Reaching this point means the platform is no longer “set up” — it is **operated**.
+Reaching this point means the platform is no longer “set up”, it is **operated**.
 Everything beyond this stage is capability onboarding, not infrastructure firefighting.